foundriesio/docs/source/reference-manual/docker/containers.rst

 .. code-block:: bash

- # Create a file with build environment for container "shellhttpd"
+ # Create a file with build environment for container "shellhttpd":
  env > shellhttpd/envvars

 ::